Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Preliminaries

 The average forgetting at the $t$-th task is defined as:

-\item \textbf{Backward Transfer (BWT)~\cite{Lopez-Paz2017Gradient,Wang2024Comprehensive}. } The difference \mbox{$a_{t,i} - a_{i,i}$} measures the influence of a task $t$ on a previous task $i$ ($i < t$).
+\item \textit{Backward Transfer (BWT)~\cite{Lopez-Paz2017Gradient,Wang2024Comprehensive}. } The difference \mbox{$a_{t,i} - a_{i,i}$} measures the influence of a task $t$ on a previous task $i$ ($i < t$).
 For the $t$-th task, backward transfer measures its average influence on the performance of all previous tasks.

-\item \textbf{Forward Transfer (FWT)~\cite{Lopez-Paz2017Gradient}.} Let $\bar{b}_i$ be the performance of the $i$-th task with random initialization.
+\item \textit{Forward Transfer (FWT)~\cite{Lopez-Paz2017Gradient}.} Let $\bar{b}_i$ be the performance of the $i$-th task with random initialization.
 The difference $a_{i,t} - \bar{b}_t$ measures the influence of a task $i$ on a future task $t$ ($i < t$).
 For the $t$-th task, forward transfer is defined as:

-\item \textbf{Zero-shot Transfer~\cite{Zheng2023Preventing}.} A recent MMCL method, ZSCL, proposes the ``Transfer'' metric to measure the level of preserved zero-shot ability on a task $t$ ($t>1$), after training on tasks before it.
+\hypertarget{mylink MMCL metrics}{}While traditional CL metrics provide general assessments, MMCL methods propose new metrics that offer targeted analysis relating to MMCL challenges: \item \textit{Zero-shot Transfer~\cite{Zheng2023Preventing}.} A recent MMCL method, ZSCL, proposes the ``Transfer'' metric to measure the level of preserved zero-shot ability (\challengeNum{4}) on a task $t$ (\mbox{$t>1$}), after training on tasks before it.
 For the $t$-th task: